-On October 24, 1769 the Lord was shot on his own estate near Ardrossan, Scotland by excise officer Mungo Campbell following a dispute about the latter's right to bear arms on the Earl's grounds.
-Lord Eglinton died from his wounds on the next day.
-At the time of his death he was engaged to be married to Jane (or Jean) Montgomerie, daughter of John Maxwell and widow of James Montgomerie of Lainshaw, the brother of Boswell's wife Margaret.3
+On October 24, 1769, the Lord was shot on his own estate near Ardrossan, Scotland by excise officer Mungo Campbell following a dispute about the latter's right to bear arms on the Earl's grounds.
+Lord Eglinton died from his wounds the next day.
+At the time of his death, he was engaged to be married to Jane (or Jean) Montgomerie, daughter of John Maxwell and widow of James Montgomerie of Lainshaw, the brother of James Boswell's wife Margaret.4

-Lord Eglinton introduced the young James Boswell to the joys of London life during the latter's 1760 stay in the city.
-After his arrival back in London in 1762, Boswell wanted the Lord to use his influence with Prime Minister Bute to secure him a position in the Guards, and the Lord actually did deliver a letter from Boswell to Bute, but to no avail.
+Lord Eglinton introduced the young James Boswell to the joys of London life during his 1760 stay in the city.
+After Boswell's arrival back in London in 1762, he wanted the Lord to use his influence with Prime Minister Bute to secure him a position in the Guards, and the Lord did deliver a letter from Boswell to Bute, but to no avail.

-Although Boswell sometimes doubted the lord's sincerity they remained good friends during Boswell's 1762-63 stay in the city, despite occasional misunderstandings.1 .
-Boswell often dined and slept at the Lord's house, especially during the spring of 1763, and he forgave the Lord for his flaws which (Boswell eventually thought) couldn't be helped.
+Although Boswell sometimes doubted the Lord's sincerity they remained good friends during Boswell's 1762-63 stay in the city, despite occasional misunderstandings.1 .
+Boswell often dined and slept at the Lord's house, especially during the spring of 1763, and he forgave the Lord for his flaws which (Boswell eventually thought) could not be helped.

-On January 24, 1763 Boswell writes about "the love which I cannot help having for this very agreeable nobleman".
-In his entry for January 25, 1763 he quotes one of the longest conversations in his journals, in which he talked with Lord Eglinton about their disagreements and their love for each other.
+On January 24, 1763, Boswell wrote about "the love which I cannot help having for this very agreeable nobleman".
+In his entry for January 25, 1763, he quoted one of the longest conversations in his journals, in which he talked with Lord Eglinton about their disagreements and their love for each other.
 At one point Boswell described "how my heart melted with tenderness, genuine candor, and joy".